 Middle Distance Swim

-The swim is a mass start, two laps of the loop starting and finishing at Nissi beach.
-The water is lovely and clear and with the beach being in cove is generally protected from the elements.
-Get the right conditions here and you should be able to PB.
+The swim is a mass start, with two (anti-clockwise) loops, starting and finishing at Nissi Beach.
+The water is lovely and clear and with the beach being within a cove is generally protected from the elements.
+Get the right conditions here and you should be able to PB… providing you have the fitness, of course!

 Middle Distance Bike

 The bike leaves Nissi Beach heading east and climbs a two mile route onto the main road into Ayia Napa.
-Riders then ride on the looped course that takes you out towards, and through Ayia Napa forrest.
-After you have completed your laps it is then back along the 2 miles of road to transition which is all downhill.
-Total ascent of the middle distance bike course is 846 m and although challenging should again provide for some fast times.
+Riders then ride on the looped course that takes you out towards, and through Ayia Napa forest.
+After you have completed your laps (five), it is then back along the two miles of road to transition which is all downhill.
+The total ascent of the middle distance bike course is 846m and although rolling, should again provide for some fast times.

 Middle Distance Run

 The run heads out of T2 to the west and is a three loop course on cycle paths and some flat gravel paths.
 After the first mile the run route heads towards the sea and then back up again for a long stretch back to T2 and then back out again.
 Total ascent on the run is 104m.

-You can check out all the race routes here.
+You can check out all the race routes, including those for the Sprint and Olympic distance event HERE.

-Registration is through their online system.
+Race registration is through their online system.
 Entry is not available on the day and spaces are limited so get in quick if this looks like a decent start to 2020.
-Please visit ayianapatriathlon.com for the latest race entry details.
+P